-1. Press the OFF CENTER key several times until the off-center indication disappears.

-- 2. Put the cursor on the position where to off-center the display. - 3.
-Press the OFF CENTER key several times until the indication "OFFCENT(M)" appears. - 4.
+- 1. Press the OFF CENTER key several times until the off-center indication disappears. - 2.
+Put the cursor on the position where to off-center the display. - Press the OFF CENTER key several times until the indication "OFFCENT(M)" appears. - 4.
 Press the MENU key to open the menu. - 5.
-Use the Cursorpad (▲ or ▼) to select [Display] and press the ENTER key. - 6.
+Use the Cursorpad (\blacktriangle or \triangledown) to select [Display] and press the ENTER key. - 6.
 Use the Cursorpad (▲ or ▼) to select [Save Offcenter] and press the ENTER key.
-The message "Complete" appears.
+The message "Complete" appears. - 7.
+Press any key to close the message window. - 8.
+Press the MENU key to close the menu.